javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 Please note that `indexOf` uses the strict equality `===` for comparison.
 So, if we look for `false`, it finds exactly `false` and not the zero.

-If we want to check if `item` exists in the array, and don't need the exact index, then `arr.includes` is preferred.
+If we want to check if `item` exists in the array, and don't need the index, then `arr.includes` is preferred.

 The method [arr.lastIndexOf](mdn:js/Array/lastIndexOf) is the same as `indexOf`, but looks for from right to left.